alexander-brett/alexander-brett.github.io/_posts/2014-08-21-Run-all-tests-in-a-Salesforce-deployment.md

 if (!(username && password && url)) {
   fail = project.createTask("fail");
-  fail.setMessage("Either you didn't specify an environment, or the specified "
+    fail.setMessage("Either you didn't specify an environment, or "
-    + "environment didn't have the correct properties defined in build.properties.local.");
+      + "the specified environment didn't have the correct properties "
+      + "defined in build.properties.");
   fail.execute();
 }